-This presents a problem for those who become disabled and file for Social Security Disability (SSD) or SSI, because disability examiners base their decisions on information contained in an applicant's medical records.
-Without some sort of recent medical evidence (specifically, a doctor''s visit within the past three months), a disability examiner has no proof that the patient is currently not able to work (or even has an impairment, for that matter).
+This presents a problem for those who become disabled and file for Social Security disability insurance (SSDI) or Supplemental Security Income (SSI), because disability examiners base their decisions on information contained in an applicant's medical records.
+Without some sort of recent medical evidence (specifically, a doctor's visit within the past three months), a disability examiner has no proof that the patient is currently not able to work (or even has an impairment, for that matter).
 And if you're not receiving treatment for your condition, Social Security might think you can work if you take the proper medication or get other medical treatment.

-However, it is possible to collect disability benefits even if you have never seen a doctor or had any sort of medical treatment for your condition.

-Social Security cannot deny disability applicants benefits just because they haven't been to a doctor.
-There are several acceptable reasons for not seeking medical treatment.
+Social Security can't deny you disability benefits just because you haven't been to a doctor.
+There are several acceptable reasons for not seeking medical treatment, including:

-If there is a lack of medical evidence in your file, a disability examiner will schedule a consultative exam (CE) with a private physician.
-However, the Social Security exams are brief and are seldom used as a basis of approval of any claim.
-Disability examiners send applicants to consultative exams because without some sort of medical opinion from a doctor or other approved medical treatment source, disability examiners cannot issue a denial on a claim.
+If there's a lack of medical evidence in your file, a disability examiner will schedule a consultative exam (CE) with a private physician.
+As noted above, these exams are brief and are seldom used as a basis of approval of any claim.
+Disability examiners send applicants to consultative exams because without some sort of medical opinion from a doctor or other approved medical treatment source, disability examiners can't deny a claim.

-Because not having sought medical care for your condition hurts your credibility, even if you go to a CE, you are not likely to win benefits without at least some other medical evidence.
-So you should try to get some sort of medical attention prior to filing for disability, even if it means you need to visit a free clinic or an emergency room, so that you have something in your medical record.
-The ideal of course, is to establish a relationship with a primary care physician who can supply Social Security with a diagnosis, a prognosis, a date of onset of disability, and a detailed list of your physical and/or or mental limitations.
-Having a residual functional capacity (RFC) form from a treating physician can greatly improve your chances of approval (particularly at the appeal level).
+Even after you go to a CE, you're not likely to win benefits without at least some other medical evidence.
+So you should try to get some sort of medical attention before filing for disability, even if it means you need to visit a free clinic or an emergency room, so that you have something in your medical record.

-If you haven't been able to see a doctor, or have only seen a doctor once or twice, a disability lawyer can develop medical evidence through testimony or by hiring a medical specialist to review your case.
-For more information, see our article on developing evidence of disability when you haven't seen a doctor.
+If you haven't been able to see a doctor, or have only seen a doctor once or twice, a disability lawyer can develop medical evidence through testimony or by hiring a medical specialist to review your case or examine you.
+(For more information, see our article on developing evidence of disability when you haven't seen a doctor.)